-This is a guide on how to clean the footbed of Birkenstock sandals.
-Birkenstocks are made of leather and cork, and need to be maintained in a specific way to keep your shoes looking and feeling good.This is an instructions set for Birkenstock owners that want to keep their shoes clean and not waste too much time in the process.
+This guide describes how to clean the footbed of Birkenstock sandals.
+Birkenstocks are made of leather and cork, and need to be maintained in a specific way to keep your shoes looking and feeling good.This instruction set can be helpful for Birkenstock owners that want to keep their shoes clean without wasting too much time in the process.
 Cleaning should take around an hour and then the shoes will dry overnight, so you will be back to strolling around in your sandals in no time!
-This is a basic process, but additional tips about cleaning the leather straps are included at the end.
+First, I will walk you through the cleaning process, but additional tips about polishing the leather straps are included at the end.

 Step 1: Obtain Materials

 First, collect all the items necessary for cleaning.
-These are:
+These include: